-2.7.4 Investigation Procedure
+2.7.4 Reporting Procedure

 Everyone is responsible to help ensure that harassment and discrimination do not occur and are not tolerated.
-An individual who believes that they has been subjected to sexual or other types of harassment or discrimination, or who has witnessed harassment or discrimination, should immediately submit a complaint to their supervisor or any other manager or supervisor.
-If a manager or supervisor receives a complaint of harassment or discrimination or becomes aware of such conduct, the complaint or conduct shall be immediately reported to the Executive Director.
+It is the express policy of the Library to encourage reporting of any perceived harassment or discrimination.
+An individual who believes that they have been subjected to sexual or other types of harassment or discrimination, or who has witnessed harassment or discrimination, should immediately submit a complaint as follows:

+1. Employee: Employees are encouraged to report any incidents of harassment or discrimination to their supervisor or any other manager or supervisor.
+If a manager or supervisor receives a complaint of harassment or discrimination or becomes aware of such conduct, the complaint or conduct shall be immediately reported to the Executive